Determine the inflection points and intervals of concavity for th... | Channels for Pearson+

 The Second Derivative Test: Videos & Practice Problems

-Determine the inflection points and intervals of concavity for the function , where .
+Determine the inflection points and intervals of concavity for the function , .

-Determine the inflection points and intervals of concavity for the function , where .
+Determine the inflection points and intervals of concavity for the function , .